mjlaali/online_courses/README.md

 # online_courses
-A list of courses I found interesting and useful in my career
+A list of courses I found interesting and useful in my career.